PostgresApp/PostgresApp/README.md

 - the binaries for PostgreSQL 13 are built on macOS 10.15 with Xcode 11.7

-- the binaries for PostgreSQL 14 are built on macOS 11 with Command Line Tools for Xcode 12.5
+- the binaries for PostgreSQL 14 and 15 are built on macOS 11 with Command Line Tools for Xcode 12.5

 - the GUI is built on macOS 12 with Xcode 13.1